isomerpages/moh-vaccinegov/pages/faq.md

 					</div>
 					<div class="tab">
 						<input id="question-1-4" type="checkbox">
-						<label for="question-1-4" class="tab-label">When and how can I register for my additional booster dose?</label>
+						<label for="question-1-4" class="tab-label">When and how can I receive for my additional booster dose?</label>
 						<div class="tab-content">
 							<p>
 						Persons aged 5 years and above should complete three mRNA or Novavax/Nuvaxovid doses, or four Sinovac-CoronaVac doses to achieve minimum protection.<br><br>